Application period for 2019 grants has been extended to Dec. 3, 2018.

 - The project director must submit a final report within 60 days of project completion.

 Applications are accepted starting September 1 for the upcoming year with a deadline for submissions of November 1.
-Applications submitted after Nov.
-1 will not be considered.
 Every effort will be made to complete the decision-making process and notify applicant groups of grant awards by January 15.

 To apply, submit the online MAFA Grant Application, including a proposed project budget and up to three supporting documents or photographs.
 You may save your work online and return to it later.
 All submissions will be acknowledged.